-This short-lived detective comedy/drama starred Joe Pesci as a former cop working for a private security firm in Los Angeles.
+This short-lived NBC comedy/drama from 1985 starred Joe Pesci as a former cop working for a private security firm in Los Angeles.

 Joe Pesci had just a handful of acting credits to his name when NBC gave him his own television series.
 He made his big screen debut in 1979 in a low-budget crime movie called The Death Collector.
 He earned an Academy Award nomination for his role in Martin Scorsese’s critically acclaimed 1980 film Raging Bull, then appeared in a few other movies in the early-to-mid-1980s, including Easy Money and Once Upon a Time in America.

 Half Nelson was described as a “light” or “light-hearted” action-adventure series.
 Pesci starred as Rocky Nelson, a diminutive New York City police officer with big dreams of becoming a Hollywood star.
 NBC aired a pilot telefilm on Sunday, March 24th, 1985.
 Rocky makes a big bust and sells his life story.
 He then quits the force and heads off to California to screen test for the lead role in a movie based on his life and career.
 Unfortunately, he’s deemed too short to play himself.
 Undeterred, Rocky gets a job with a private security firm called Beverly Hills Patrol where he can put his police training to good use while waiting for a big break.

 Beverly Hills Patrol is co-owned by Dean Martin, who in his final acting role played himself on Half Nelson.
 Rocky is assigned to provide security for Martin and moves into his guest house.
 Former football player Fred Williamson co-starred as Rocky’s boss Chester Long while Victoria Jackson played secretary Annie O’Hara.
 Rocky can’t help but get involved when one of his co-workers winds up dead and ultimately uncovers a blackmail scheme involving videotapes of powerful people in compromising situations.